-- 1. Login to the device using credentials for an administrator. - 2.
-Proceed through the Device Warning Screen to the Main Menu Screen and Press SETTINGS to access the Settings Screen. - 3.
-Press TEST CONFIGURATION. - 4.
+- 1. Log in to the device using credentials for an Administrator. - 2.
+From the Main Menu Screen tap SETTINGS to access the Settings Screen. - 3.
+Tap TEST CONFIGURATION. - 4.
 To enable an assessment, slide the toggle for that assessment to the right. - 5.
-To disable an assessment, slide the toggle for that assessment to the left. - When the Cognitive Performance assessment is configured ON, individual Cognitive Performance tests can be added or removed from the battery by checking or unchecking the corresponding checkbox.
+To disable an assessment, slide the toggle for that assessment to the left. - 6.
+When the Cognitive Performance assessment is configured ON, individual Cognitive Performance tests can be added or removed from the battery by checking or unchecking the corresponding checkbox.